 Avoid using solvents when cleaning plastic parts.
 Most plastics are susceptible to damage from various types of commercial solvents and may be damaged by their use.
-Use clean cloths to remove dirt, dust, lubricant, grease, etc., firmly to maintain control.
+Use clean cloths to remove dirt, dust, lubricant, grease, etc.

 • Do not at any time let brake fluids, gasoline, petroleum-based products, penetrating oils, etc., come in contact with plastic parts.
 Chemicals can damage, weaken, or destroy plastic, which may result in serious personal injury.